 PSA and CAPA rules of nature apply.

-This year we are making a major change in the way we are handling the Glennie competition.
+Last year we made a major change in the way we are handling the Glennie competition.
 Because Glennie requires at least one image in each of 8 categories in order to qualify for the Diversity award, we have decided to run 4 separate comps which are:

 George W. Glennie Memorial Nature Salon Reptiles/Amphibians

 George W. Glennie Memorial Nature Salon Marine/Landscapes